TRS Plan 2

 You can use or purchase service credit from multiple out-of-state retirement systems.
 However, if you do, we can only send one bill.
 Please mark on the form that you have service in more than one system.

+If you are collecting your out-of-state pension, or if you are eligible for an unreduced benefit from your out-of-state teachers’ pension system, the following applies.
 You can still use your out-of-state service credit, but you won’t be able to purchase the service using the Public Education Experience Program.

 Public Education Experience Program